cmgaines89/PC-Builds/README.md

 # PC-Builds
-Photots of the personal PC builds I've completed.
+Photots of the PC builds and other technical hands-on projects I've completed.